The headline of the Chattanooga Times article on April 24, 1929, read:

 He was also a member of the Chattanooga Golf and Country Club, the Mountain City Club, and the Elks Club.

-Mr. Lovell was named president of the Chattanooga Chamber of Commerce in 1933 after having headed the Chamber’s Aeronautics Committee from 1917 through 1933 and was also a member of the Tennessee Aeronautics Commission.
+Mr. Lovell was named president of the Chattanooga Chamber of Commerce in 1933 and headed the Aeronautics Committee from its inception in 1917 until his passing in 1947.
+He also was a member of the Tennessee Aeronautics Commission.
 It was perhaps in aviation that Mr. Lovell would achieve his greatest renown.

 His interest in aviation was sparked when he took one of the first flights ever in Chattanooga on a fragile aircraft built and flown by Johnny Green.
 The flight originated at the old airport on Rossville Boulevard around 1912.
 Green, tabbed “Chattanooga’s first pilot” in the magazine commemorating the opening of the new Lovell Field terminal in 1964, was a “garageman” and built the plane from a kit he obtained from airplane manufacturer Glenn Curtiss.
 From that time on, Mr. Lovell maintained an ardent interest in aviation.